novuhq/novu/docs/docs/community/faq.md

 In-app messages will be saved for 6 months.
 After that time - the records will be archived.

-For self-hosted - the same timeframe applies before records will be deleted.
+For self-hosted - the same time frame applies before records will be deleted.
 A TTL expiration date will be set for them.
 Self-hosted users can disable ttl setting by adding environment variable `DISABLE_TTL=true`.

 Affected schemes: